 - GW Home

-The Office of Student Rights & Responsibilities and the Office of Civility & Community Standards contribute to the university by educating students about community standards and their rights and responsibilities as GW students.
+The Office of Student Rights & Responsibilities and the Office of Academic Integrity contribute to the University by educating students about community standards and their rights and responsibilities as GW students.

-The University Hearing Board (UHB) is designed to provide a prompt, fair decision in serious disciplinary cases – those that may result in a sanction recommendation of suspension, expulsion, or cancellation of a student’s residence hall license agreement.
+University Hearing Board Justice: The University Hearing Board (UHB) is designed to provide a prompt, fair decision in serious disciplinary cases.
 University Justices play an integral role in determining the facts of individual cases and recommending appropriate sanctions for violations of the “Code of Student Conduct.”
 Staff members in the Office of Student Rights & Responsibilities train University Justices to interpret the “Code” appropriately, ask probing questions, make proper sanction recommendations, and build a consensus with other members of the Board in each case.
-University Justices are, in part, responsible for ensuring respondents receive a fair and impartial hearing, and University Justices play an integral role in fostering development and growth among their peers.
-By weighing each unique set of circumstances and considering the statements of respondents and other witnesses, University Justices provide vital contributions to the university disciplinary system.
+University Justices are, in part, responsible for ensuring that respondents receive a fair and impartial hearing, and University Justices play an integral role in fostering development and growth among their peers.
+By weighing each unique set of circumstances and considering the statements of respondents and other witnesses, University Justices provide vital contributions to the University disciplinary system.

 - Develop active listening skills and enhance critical thinking skills.